therealtwigster/fasa-stcg/README.md

   screen narrates the killing blow along with turn and shots-fired statistics.
 - **Ship Recognition Database**: browse all 78 catalogued hulls from the recognition manuals, including ones not yet flyable in-game, with full stat and weapon-loadout dossiers.

+## Recent fixes (v2.12-S123)

+- **The AI flanking fix from the last build now also works at Lt.
+Commander difficulty** — a second combat log showed the same "can't turn back around after being flanked" problem happening one difficulty level down from where it was first fixed.
+Same fix, extended down.
+  Ships with no rear weapons are supposed to have that weakness — the fix is about the AI reacting sensibly to it, never about changing the ship.

+## Recent fixes (v2.11-S122)

+- **Fixed a real AI weakness, confirmed by a player combat log**: ships with no rear-facing weapons (like the Enterprise-class) could get flanked and then just sit there taking hits without trying to turn and fight back, because the AI wasn't checking whether it could actually shoot from the direction it was facing — only whether that direction was roughly "toward the enemy."
+It now checks for real, and gives itself the extra maneuvering power needed to act on it, at Captain difficulty and above.
+Not yet confirmed in a live match — worth trying the same matchup again to see how it holds up.
+- **Fixed the Enterprise's sprite extending past its hex** on the tactical map — same class of sizing fix as two earlier ships that had the same issue.

 ## Recent fixes (v2.10-S121)